 - Canadian Legal Lexpert Directory, (2016-2017): recommended in Litigation - Intellectual Property; Intellectual Property; Computer & IT Law

-- Best Lawyers in Canada: Recognized as a leading lawyer in the areas of Intellectual Property Law (2013 - Present), Corporate + Commercial Litigation (2013 - Present), Information Technology (2013 - Present), and Advertising & Marketing (2014)
+- Best Lawyers in Canada: Recognized as the 2019 Lawyer of the Year for Intellectual Property in Vancouver; recognized as a leading lawyer in the areas of Intellectual Property Law (2013 - Present), Corporate + Commercial Litigation (2013 - Present), Information Technology (2013 - Present), and Advertising & Marketing (2014)

 - World's Leading Trademark Professionals: WTR 1000: Silver Band for Individuals: Enforcement and Litigation (2013 - Present)